 It’s easy to halve the potato where there’s love.

-An Irish saying that expresses a sentiment we all know: love makes things easier.
+An Irish saying expresses a sentiment we all know: love makes things easier.

 Saint Patrick’s Day Memes